June (?)1

 F, #13828, b.
 1840, d.
 17 April 1922

 Lady Constance Villiers was born in 1840.
-She was the daughter of George William Villiers, 4th Earl of Clarendon and Lady Katherine Grimston.2 She married Sir Frederick Arthur Stanley, 16th Earl of Derby, son of Sir Edward Geoffrey Smith-Stanley, 14th Earl of Derby and Hon.
+She was the daughter of George William Villiers, 4th Earl of Clarendon and Lady Katherine Grimston.2 She married Frederick Arthur Stanley, 16th Earl of Derby, son of Edward Geoffrey Smith-Stanley, 14th Earl of Derby and Hon.
 Emma Caroline Bootle-Wilbraham, on 31 May 1864.1 She died on 17 April 1922.1

 Citations

-Sir Edward Henry Stanley, 15th Earl of Derby1
+Edward Henry Stanley, 15th Earl of Derby1

 M, #13829, b.
 21 July 1826, d.
 21 April 1893

-Sir Edward Henry Stanley, 15th Earl of Derby was educated at Rugby School, Rugby, Warwickshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1848 with a Master of Arts (M.A.).1 He held the office of Member of Parliament (M.P.)
-(Conservative) for King's Lynn between 1848 and 1869.1 He held the office of Under-Secretary of Foreign Affairs in 1852.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England, in 1853.1 He held the office of President of the Board of Control in 1858.1 He held the office of Secretary of State for the Colonies in 1858.1 He was invested as a Privy Counsellor (P.C.) in 1858.1 He held the office of Secretary of State for India between 1858 and 1859.1 He was invested as a Fellow, Royal Society (F.R.S.) in 1859.1 He graduated from Cambridge University, Cambridge, Cambridgeshire, England, in 1862 with a Doctor of Law (LL.D.).1 He held the office of Under-Secretary of Foreign Affairs between 1866 and 1868.1 He held the office of Lord Rector of Glasgow University between 1868 and 1871.1 He succeeded to the title of 3rd Baron Stanley of Bickerstaffe, co.
-Lancaster [U.K., 1832] on 23 October 1869.1 He succeeded to the title of 9th Baronet Stanley, of Bickerstaff, co.
-Lancs [E., 1627] on 23 October 1869.1 He succeeded to the title of 15th Earl of Derby [E., 1485] on 23 October 1869.1 He held the office of Lord Rector of the University of Glasgow between 1874 and 1877.1 He held the office of Under-Secretary of Foreign Affairs between 1874 and 1878.1 He held the office of Secretary of State for the Colonies between 1882 and 1885.1 He was invested as a Knight, Order of the Garter (K.G.) in 1884.1 He held the office of Chancellor of London University between 1891 and 1893.1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1848 with a Master of Arts (M.A.)1 He held the office of Member of Parliament (M.P.)
+(Conservative) for King's Lynn between 1848 and 1869.1 He held the office of Under-Secretary of Foreign Affairs in 1852.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG, in 1853.1 He held the office of Secretary of State for the Colonies in 1858.1 He held the office of President of the Board of Control in 1858.1 He was appointed Privy Counsellor (P.C.) in 1858.1 He held the office of Secretary of State for India between 1858 and 1859.1 He was appointed Fellow, Royal Society (F.R.S.) in 1859.1 He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1862 with a Doctor of Law (LL.D.)1 He held the office of Under-Secretary of Foreign Affairs between 1866 and 1868.1 He held the office of Lord Rector of Glasgow University between 1868 and 1871.1 He succeeded as the 3rd Baron Stanley of Bickerstaffe, co.
+Lancaster [U.K., 1832] on 23 October 1869.1 He succeeded as the 15th Earl of Derby [E., 1485] on 23 October 1869.1 He succeeded as the 9th Baronet Stanley, of Bickerstaffe, co.
+Lancs [E., 1627] on 23 October 1869.1 He held the office of Lord Rector of the University of Glasgow between 1874 and 1877.1 He held the office of Under-Secretary of Foreign Affairs between 1874 and 1878.1 He held the office of Secretary of State for the Colonies between 1882 and 1885.1 He was appointed Knight, Order of the Garter (K.G.) in 1884.1 He held the office of Chancellor of London University between 1891 and 1893.1

 Citations

-Sir Edward George Villiers Stanley, 17th Earl of Derby1
+Edward George Villiers Stanley, 17th Earl of Derby1

 M, #13830, b.
 4 April 1865, d.
 4 February 1948